Quantum Abduction: A New Paradigm for Reasoning under Uncertainty: Case Studies

-\paragraph{Classical abductive limitation.} Under a classical abductive frame, clinicians would be pressed to select the most plausible hypothesis ($H_1$: Botulism or $H_2$: GBS/MFS) as ``the explanation'' for the observed syndrome.
+Under a classical abductive frame, clinicians would be pressed to select the most plausible hypothesis ($H_1$: Botulism or $H_2$: GBS/MFS) as ``the explanation'' for the observed syndrome.
 This eliminativist move, however, risks therapeutic error: a premature collapse toward the wrong diagnosis may fatally delay the correct treatment.